Sociology: Further developments

 The first college course entitled "Sociology" was taught in the United States at Yale in 1875 by William Graham Sumner.
 In 1883, Lester F. Ward, who later became the first president of the American Sociological Association (ASA), published Dynamic Sociology—Or Applied social science as based upon statical sociology and the less complex sciences, attacking the laissez-faire sociology of Herbert Spencer and Sumner.
 Ward's 1,200-page book was used as core material in many early American sociology courses.
 In 1890, the oldest continuing American course in the modern tradition began at the University of Kansas, lectured by Frank W. Blackmar.
 The Department of Sociology at the University of Chicago was established in 1892 by Albion Small, who also published the first sociology textbook: An introduction to the study of society.
 George Herbert Mead and Charles Cooley, who had met at the University of Michigan in 1891 (along with John Dewey), moved to Chicago in 1894.
 Their influence gave rise to social psychology and the symbolic interactionism of the modern Chicago School.
 The American Journal of Sociology was founded in 1895, followed by the ASA in 1905.

 The sociological canon of classics with Durkheim and Max Weber at the top owes its existence in part to Talcott Parsons, who is largely credited with introducing both to American audiences.
 Parsons consolidated the sociological tradition and set the agenda for American sociology at the point of its fastest disciplinary growth.
 Sociology in the United States was less historically influenced by Marxism than its European counterpart, and to this day broadly remains more statistical in its approach.

 The first sociology department established in the United Kingdom was at the London School of Economics and Political Science (home of the British Journal of Sociology) in 1904.
 Leonard Trelawny Hobhouse and Edvard Westermarck became the lecturers in the discipline at the University of London in 1907.
 Harriet Martineau, an English translator of Comte, has been cited as the first female sociologist.
 In 1909, the German Sociological Association was founded by Ferdinand Tönnies, Max Weber, and Georg Simmel, among others.
-Weber established the first department in Germany at the Ludwig Maximilian University of Munich in 1919, having presented an influential new antipositivist sociology.
+Weber established the first department in Germany at LMU Munich in 1919, having presented an influential new antipositivist sociology.
 In 1920, Florian Znaniecki set up the first department in Poland.
 The Institute for Social Research at the University of Frankfurt (later to become the Frankfurt School of critical theory) was founded in 1923.
 International co-operation in sociology began in 1893, when René Worms founded the Institut International de Sociologie, an institution later eclipsed by the much larger International Sociological Association (ISA), founded in 1949.